liferay/liferay-docs/devGuide/en/chapters/01-introduction.markdown

 According to Wikipedia "A web application is an application that is accessed over a network such as the Internet or an intranet."
-A portal application is a web application that can coexist with many other applications in a civilized way and can leverage functionality provided by the portal platform to reduce development time and deliver a more consistent experience to end users.
+A portal application is a web application that can civilly coexist with other applications.
+Portal applications leverage functionality provided by the portal platform to reduce development time and deliver a more consistent experience to end users.

 If you are reading this, you probably want to (or need to) develop applications that run on top of Liferay Portal.
 And you might be looking for an answer to the question *what is the best and quickest way to do it?* Liferay supports two main technologies for incorporating applications, and both are based on standards:

-- **Portlets:** are small web applications written in Java that follow a certain set of rules to allow cohabitation of applications within the same portal or even within the same page.
-Portlets can be used to build applications as complex as you want since the full suite of technologies and libraries for the Java platform can be used.
+- **Portlets:** Portlets are small web applications written in Java that follow a certain set of rules to allow cohabitation of multiple applications within the same portal or even within the same page.
+Portlets can be used to build complex applications since the full suite of technologies and libraries for the Java platform can be used.

-- **OpenSocial gadgets:** are usually small applications, written using browser-side technologies such as HTML and JavaScript.
+- **OpenSocial gadgets:** OpenSocial gadgets are usually small applications, written using browser-side technologies such as HTML and JavaScript.
 Where "standard" applications work with data on a per-user basis, "social" applications share data within well defined networks, facilitating communication of information between groups of users.
 Gadgets lend themselves well to sharing, are simple to write, and are easy to deploy.
-However if a gadget application becomes more complicated you will need a complimentary back-end technology, such as portlets or regular Java web applications.
+However, if a gadget application becomes more complicated you will need a complimentary back-end technology, such as portlets or regular Java web applications.

-The following sections describe these two technologies in more detail.
+Let's look at these two technologies in more detail.

 ### Portlets [](id=6-1-devguide-portlets-intro)

 Portlets are small web applications written in Java that run in a portion of a web page.
 The heart of any portal implementation is its portlets, because they contain the actual functionality.
-The portlet container is only responsible for aggregating the set of portlets that are to appear on any particular page.
+The portlet container just aggregates the set of portlets that are to appear on a page.

-Portlets are the least invasive form of extension to Liferay, as they are entirely self contained.
-Consequentially portlets are also the the most forward compatible development option.
+Since they're entirely self-contained, portlets are the least invasive form of extension to Liferay, and are also the most forward compatible development option.
 They are hot-deployed as plugins into Liferay instances, resulting in zero downtime.
 A single plugin can contain multiple portlets, allowing you to split up your functionality into several smaller pieces that can be arranged dynamically on a page.
 Portlets can be written using any of the Java web frameworks that support portlet development, including Liferay's specific frameworks: MVC Portlet and Alloy Portlet.

 ### OpenSocial Gadgets [](id=lp-6-1-dgen01-opensocial-gadgets-0)